 Are you searching for pea-free food for your pooch?
 You’re not alone!
 Many owners want to get their hands on good dog food that doesn’t include peas or other legumes, but finding one that fits this bill can prove to be a real challenge.

 Don’t worry!
-We’ll help you find a pea-free dog food below and explain why this is becoming an important issue for many owners.
+We’ll help you find the best dog foods without peas below and explain why this is becoming an important issue for many owners.

-Why Would Owners Want a Dog Food without Peas and Legumes?
+Why Would Owners Want Dog Food without Peas and Legumes?

 So, why would you want to avoid peas or legumes in pet food, anyway?
 The reasoning boils down to a couple of key points:

 - Your dog has allergies or an intolerance.
 While food allergies can be difficult to pin down, you may have noticed your pooch responding poorly to pea-inclusive foods or have an official diagnosis of your dog’s food allergy.
-In some cases, these dogs may need a hypoallergenic dog food, but in other cases, simply switching to a pea-free kibble may do the trick.
+In some cases, these dogs may need hypoallergenic dog food or specialized dog food for dogs with sensitive stomachs, but in other cases, simply switching to a pea-free kibble may do the trick.

 - You have dilated cardiomyopathy (DCM) concerns.
 A study from Tufts University indicated that peas may be a contributing factor to canine heart disease or DCM.
 The study primarily focused on grain-free diets, proposing that peas and legumes may be the issue with these doggie diets.
 For this reason, many owners are now opting to avoid peas and legumes in their dog’s food.

 The 8 Best Dog Foods without Peas or Legumes

 Without further ado, here are some of our favorite doggie diets made without peas or legumes.
 Make sure you speak with your veterinarian before making the switch to a new diet for your dog.